 The most common blood disease across America and the world at large is a condition called ‘anemia’.
 Anemia is either the lack of red blood cells, a lack of hemoglobin in your blood, or both, resulting in a loss of oxygen to the body.
-Though this is not a specifically covered condition alone to qualify for EEOICPA or RECA benefits, many of the conditions United Energy Workers Health does cover, such as select cancers and other occupational diseases, can result in anemia, especially in the elderly.
+Though this is not a specifically covered condition alone to qualify for EEOICPA or RECA benefits, many of the conditions United Energy Workers Healthcare and Four Corners Health Care does cover, such as select cancers and other occupational diseases, can result in anemia, especially in the elderly.
 If you are covered as an EEOICPA or RECA beneficiary and you have also been diagnosed with anemia, our free home health care professionals will be able to help you with this condition.

 What Is Anemia?